Kali-Zoidberg/Java-Engine/README.md

  Issues: array Size and access time.
 Note: Coordinates in space are stored as doubles and then down casted/truncated to integers.

+Thoughts: How to deal with rigidbodies and actors.
+How will Rigidbody interact with Actor?
+Will it simply be constructed with an actor object and then pass the actor's parameters to actor's transformations?
 Change log:

 	Update 3: